desforets/glympse-adapter/README.md

   containers used to host the Glympse Viewer.
 - `removeInvites(invites)`: Comma-delimited string of Glympse invite codes to remove from the map.
-- `setApiServices(url)`: Specifies the Glympse API datacenter to use
+- `setApiServices(url)`: Specifies the Glympse API environment URL to use
 - `setPadding(padding)`: Used to offset the map "center" when determining map zoom based on active Glympses and destinations/POI.
 Effectively makes the centering view-port smaller than the map.
 The `padding` parameter is a 4-integer array,